- Dave Mortimer

 For as much fun as Bees games are in this park, Utah games are alarmingly sedate by comparison.
-I went to two Utah baseball games in a month’s time, both against in-state rivals: BYU and Southern Utah.
+I went to two Utah baseball games in a month, both against in-state rivals: BYU and Southern Utah.
 During the BYU game, the video board on the scoreboard was turned off, outfield fence advertising was non-existent, and entry to the grass berm beyond the outfield was blocked (somewhat unsuccessfully) by caution tape.

 The Southern Utah game, meanwhile, was the opposite.
-The video board was used for player bios, the Bees’ standard outfield ads were present, and the berm was open.
+The video board was used for player bios, the Bees standard outfield ads were present, and the berm was open.
 While this helped make the game less drab, the tiny crowd did not.
 Even ball and t-shirt tosses were done with minimal enthusiasm by those who tossed and received.

 Both games featured something else lacking: the Ute logo.
 Signs on the stadium’s exterior tout Spring Mobile as “Home of Utah Baseball.”
-Inside, however, only a couple of promotion tables and handful of Utah/Pac-12 flags tied to steel gratings display the traditional drum and feather.
-Obviously, there is only so much branding the school can do because they’re sharing the park.
+Inside, however, only a couple of promotion tables and a handful of Utah/Pac-12 flags tied to steel gratings display the traditional drum and feather.
+There is only so much branding the school can do because they’re sharing the park.
 Even so, there’s no debating the pride instilled by fans and alumni seeing logos and wordmarks in as many spots as possible.
 Otherwise, it just feels plain.

 New developments nearby have helped spruce up this section of Salt Lake City, but it’s still somewhat warehouse-heavy.
 Going a couple of blocks east to State Street gives you plenty of eating options.

 On the way to State Street, you’ll run into Big Kahuna Pizza.
 Its website touts itself as the “Best Pan Pizza In Town.”
 That’s obviously up for debate, but the uniqueness of many of their pies is not.
-Two specialty pies worth a try are the “Kanaka” (Kalua pork with BBQ sauce) and the “Pake” (sweet and sour stir-fry chicken).
+Two specialty pies worth a try are the “Kanaka” (Kalua pork with BBQ sauce) and the “Pake” (sweet and sour stir-fried chicken).

 If a pub’s more your style, Piper Down is the place for you.
 “Utah’s Premier Irish Pub” prides itself on being not just a great place to eat and drink, but to make new friends.
 There are plenty of choices on the menu.
 If you’re feeling Irish, you may like the Irish Nachos, which replace corn chips with fried potatoes and have corned beef as the protein.
-Leaning more American?
-You can build your own cheesesteak for just $7.
+You can build your cheesesteak for just $7.